Plikon/JSplayer/README.md

 I'm planning to automatize adding songs, so you don't have to do json file by yourself, but that's music of future.

-Current List.json server as example
+Current List.json serve as example